Hurt in a Hotel or Resort Accident in Florida, the US or Internationally?

 Victims may be able to obtain personal injury compensation and recover damages, such as lost income, medical costs and their pain and suffering.
 If you wish to file a personal injury claim against a hotel or resort, enlist the guidance of a local hotel injury lawyer.
 Our attorneys can help prove your hotel accident claim using the premises liability laws of the state in which the injury occurred.
 For those hurt at Caribbean or South American resorts outside of Florida, our Miami hotel injury lawyer can investigate whether the hotel does or is registered to do business in the state to file your hotel accident claim in Florida.

-Florida Premises Liability Attorneys with Decades of Experience Handling Nationwide Hotel Accident Claims
+Florida Hotel Premises Liability Attorneys with Decades of Experience Handling Nationwide Hotel Accident Claims

 It is important to take several actions immediately following the accident at the hotel, including getting medical attention for your injuries as well as notifying the hotel about the conditions that contributed to your accident to prevent any further injuries to other guests.
-When you hire our nationwide law firm with offices in Florida, DC and Louisiana, an experienced hotel injury lawyer will immediately begin working on your behalf to make sure these and other important steps are completed.
+When you hire our nationwide law firm, an experienced hotel injury lawyer will immediately begin working on your behalf to make sure these and other important steps are completed.

 Whether you are staying at a beachfront hotel in Florida or a luxury resort in Costa Rica, our personal injury law firm can uphold your right to seek compensation by representing your hotel injury claim.
 Contact a Miami hotel injury lawyer at Colson Hicks Eidson today to learn about our experience gaining substantial verdicts and settlements for accident claims.